AlibabaCloudDocs/cfw/intl.en-US/Traffic Analysis/Outbound connections.md

         ![Search for an IP address](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/4997570061/p80312.png)

-    The filter condition you specified is displayed on top of the chart.
+    The filter condition you specified is displayed on the top of the chart.

     ![Filter condition](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/4997570061/p80340.png)